Ilzhuks/playwright/README.md

 			email: test@test.com
 			password: Test68
 			confirm password: Test6
-		Expected Results: For every field is displayed error message" Password field error message: "Password must be at least 8 characters with 1 uppercase, 1 lowercase, and 1 number."
+		Expected Results: For password and confirm password fields are diplayed error message:
+			Password field error message: "Password must be at least 8 characters with 1 uppercase, 1 lowercase, and 1 number."
 			Confirm password field error message: "Passwords do not match."